History of fire safety legislation in the United Kingdom: Fire Services Act 1947

 Before 1947, issues of fire safety were in the hands of the local authority, and the legal enforcement of issues under the Factories Act and Office Shops and Railway Premises Act were dealt with by the local authority, having usually devolved this down to the fire brigade.
 The introduction of the Fire Services Act 1947 gave the fire brigade its first responsibilities for fire safety.
 Section 1 of the Fire Services Act defined the duties of a fire brigade and further went to say under section 1, sub-section 1 paragraph F, commonly referred to as 11(F), that a fire brigade must give advice and assistance on matters of fire prevention if so requested by any person.
 The Act did not however give any other powers to the fire brigade in terms of inspection and enforcement.

 Factories Act 1961

-A fire at the Eastwood Mills, Keighley, Yorkshire in February 1956, in which 8 people died, resulted in the Act being further amended in 1959 giving the fire brigades the power to inspect factories for fire safety.
-Finally in 1961 the Act was re-written to consolidate all the changes.
+A fire at the Eastwood Mills, Keighley, Yorkshire in February 1956, in which eight people died, resulted in the act being further amended in 1959 giving the fire brigades the power to inspect factories for fire safety.
+Finally a re-written Factories Act 1961 (9 & 10 Eliz.
+2. c.
+34) was introduced to consolidate all the changes.
 The fire certificates were also updated to include not only means of escape but also provision for fighting fire and structural fire separation.